neurospin/unicog/unicogfmri/utils_unicogfmri/physiological_correction/README.md

 ### before using the toolbox

-1) Organize your data: .nii and .log files must be in the local "fMRI" directory for every subject.
+1.- Organize your data: .nii and .log files must be in the local "fMRI" directory for every subject.

-2) In Matlab, add the directory containing the "PhysIO" toolbox and run SPM (only necessary once for a Matlab session):
+2.- In Matlab, add the directory containing the "PhysIO" toolbox and run SPM (only necessary once for a Matlab session):

     addpath('/path_to_the_toolbox/PhysIO/')
-    spm8 # or other version
+    spm_path = '/i2bm/local/spm12'
-    spm('fmri')
+    spm12 # or other version

-3) You need to get some acquisition information from your data.
-For this, you can use the provided function "create_SliceTimingInfo_mat" that will create file SliceTimingInfo.mat (in the directory "fMRI" containing the .nii data) for every subject, by using file "list_subjects.txt" (the file used for importation).
+3.- You need to get some acquisition information from your data.
+For this, you can use the provided function “create_SliceTimingInfo_mat” (or one of the adapted versions -see the comments in the corresponding file for further information-) that will create file SliceTimingInfo.mat (in the directory “fMRI” containing the .nii data) for every subject, by using file “list_subjects.txt” (the file typically used for importation).

 **Attention**: